 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 If the tea is too bitter, reduce the temperature of the water.
 Basically, you’ll want to keep experimenting until you come up with the perfect brew for your particular taste.

 This video shows how to brew Longjing tea.
 If you’re curious about the glass teapot with strainer in the video, this post reviews the best ones.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-Their selection of Dragonwell tea leaves a lot to be desired, but this one from Serendipi Tea is pretty good.
-More importantly, it comes in a 4 oz box that only costs around $11, so you can try some without spending much money.
+Their overall selection of Dragonwell tea leaves a lot to be desired, but this one from Golden Moon is quite good.
+More importantly, it comes in a 2 oz tin, so you can sample it without spending much money.

 Personally, I prefer to buy from specialty tea shops online.
 The best deal I’ve found so far is the inexpensive Dragonwell from Art of Tea.
 This excellent tea has a fresh, clean aroma with a gentle, mellow flavor.
 It’s a great purchase.

 If you’re looking for the absolute highest quality, Generation Tea is a company that specializes in the highest grade Chinese teas.
 Their 2016 West Lake Royal Longjing Green Tea4 is as good a Dragon Well as you will find and incredibly rare.
 You’ll have to deal with their website, though.
 It’s not pretty.